 How will I know how much money is in the account?

-You will receive a detailed account statement in the mail four times a year, every three months from Franklin Templeton, the NJ Best 529 Plan Program Manager.
+You will receive a detailed account statement in the mail four times a year: January, April, July and October from Franklin Templeton, the NJBest529 College savings Plan Program Manager.

-Why is there more or less money in the account than when I started?
+Why is there more or less money in the account than when it was opened?

 The funds in the account are invested primarily in mutual funds.
 As the value of the investments change, so will the value of your account.